MCT-master/mct-master.github.io/_posts/2020-04-04-CB-Radio-Monitoring.md

 via Zoom, pretty much like the rest of the university’s activities - like the rest of universities and businesses worldwide.

 It’s kind of a step backwards for us, technology-wise.
-But I think it’s been a good exercise in the practical application of
+But I think it’s been a good exercise in the practical application of "everyday" tech, and really valuable for me personally.
->everyday
-tech, and really valuable for me personally.
 In the last few weeks, I think I’ve learned more about my own laptop, it’s capabilities and limitations, than I learned in the entire seven years since I bought it.

 After all, most people don’t really have access to the level of tech we became accustomed to using in the Portal.
 What do we have to teach others about Music Communication Technology when the average person lacks a Portal?
 The real question becomes,